 Theron is the kick-ass lead and every close-up of her face is either a work of art or a punch in the guts.
 If it wasn’t for Theron, Atomic Blonde would be quite forgettable.
-Her performance is so commanding.
 She single-handedly ignites the action scenes, which are pulpy and stylised.
 Her character is Lorraine Broughton, an MI6 agent sent to Berlin to find a lost list of secret agents.

 The story is in a frame narrative.
 In other words, it’s one big flashback.
 Lorrain recounts the events of her mission to MI6 executives.
-Throughout, the film switches from her retelling to the interview room, and the effect is quite jarring.
-I see it as the reason Atomic Blonde struggles to find its footing early on.
-It makes the story bloated and overcomplicated.
-But studying the plot is a waste of time because the plot isn’t important here – it’s all about the style.
+Throughout, the film switches from her retelling to the interview room, and the effect is quite jarring and the reason Atomic Blonde struggles to find its footing early on.
+It makes the story bloated and overcomplicated, but studying the plot is a waste of time because the plot isn’t important here – it’s all about the style.

 From the neon lights and disco mood to the breakneck action, everything about the film screams style.
 It’s like the love child of a Nicholas Winding Refn movie (The Neon Demon, Drive) and an action blockbuster.
 Lorrain herself is a mix of John Wick and Jason Bourne, but she’s not an unstoppable force.

 She’s always up against bigger foes, male opponents that go all out.
 The scenes where she fights men never read as misogyny, though, because Theron is such a dominant presence and not victimised.
 However, she’s not any more realistic than the iconic action heroes.
 She’s still the archetypal spy: cool, cold and ruthless.